knact/knact/README.md

     ./sbt #*nix
     sbt   #Windows

-sbt should start and enter interactive mode, proceed to build project with `assemble`
+sbt should start and enter interactive mode, proceed to build project with `assembly`

+Upon completion, the directory `deploy-kit` at project root will contain all the required files.